The internship application process has changed from previous years. Please carefully review the application instructions.

 Skills and Experience

-A list of project descriptions will be published with specific desired skills during the application period each semester.
-View the Summer 2025 Project List here.
+Project descriptions will be published with specific desired skills during the application period each semester.
 In general, we expect applicants to possess:

 Application Requirements

-2. Interns should apply through the UW Student Jobs portal once applications are open.
+Interns should apply through the UW Student Jobs portal.
 Applicants who are not currently admitted or enrolled as a UW-Madison Student or without a UW NetID can login as well as create an account.
+Please note, you must apply to each project individually that you want to be considered for.

-• A resume that includes your name, school email address, phone number, field(s) of study (major, minor, degree, certificate), relevant coursework, extracurricular activities, expected graduation date, and any relevant work or research experience.
+A resume that includes your name, school email address, phone number, field(s) of study (major, minor, degree, certificate), relevant coursework, extracurricular activities, expected graduation date, relevant sample work (ex: GitHub link, personal website, etc.) and any relevant work or research experience.

-4. Submit the Google Form, a resume, cover letter, and three references as part of your application.
+Submit a resume, cover letter, and three references as part of your application.